 Any parents wishing to pick up students during school hours must sign their students out in the elementary office.
-If possible, please contact the office to let them know prior to picking up your child.
+If possible, please contact the office and the classroom teacher to let them know prior to picking up your child.

-If you wish to pick up your child at the end of the day, you may sign in at the elementary office and wear a visitor badge.
-At that time, you may enter the building and walk to your child's classroom.
+You may pick up your child at the end of the day, by waiting outside Door M6 or E13.
 Students will be dismissed at 3:05 pm.